thomaswpp/mpquic-sbd/README.md

  - **<2>**: SB (shared bottleneck) - the two MPQUIC subflow flow through the same bottleneck link, i.e., they share the same network resource.
  - **<3>**: SHIFT (shifting SB-NSB) - we alternate bottleneck conditions by shifting SB and NSB for each 40 seconds along with the MPQUIC session.

-To run the experiments on mininet emulator:
+To run the experiments for video transmission over MPQUIC-SBD on mininet emulator:

 ```
 sudo python network/mininet/build_mininet_router<scenario_of_experiment>.py -nm 2 -p '<ABR>'